M.J. Murdock Charitable Trust

 Lorin Schmit Dunlop

-Senior Director, Arts, Culture, and Education
+Senior Director, Arts, Culture, & Education

-As Senior Director for Arts, Culture, and Education, Lorin oversees the Trust’s grants and programming for nonprofits providing vital community services through performing and non-performing arts programs, museums, media, private & public K-12, informal education like zoos and aquariums, and more.
+As Senior Director for Arts, Culture, and Education, Lorin oversees the Trust’s grants and programming for nonprofits providing vital community services through performing and non-performing arts programs, museums, media, youth development, private K-12, informal education like zoos and aquariums, and more.
 Lorin came to the Trust with a diverse background in the arts, education, and criminal justice.
 She began her career in grants administration in Washington, D.C. before moving to Oregon.
 A graduate of the University of Nebraska, she studied art history and international affairs, and studied abroad at the University of Paris-Sorbonne.
 Lorin has been involved in the nonprofit community for 30 years and is a volunteer in her community and parish.

 John Franklin